bravechristian/Workforce-Insights-Initiative/README.md

 5. Are there any correlations between employee engagement scores and factors such as workload, leadership, or company culture?

 ### Analysis Methods
-Bulk insert was used to get into data Microsoft SQL Studio, the following are a few intriguing code snippets:
+Bulk insert was used to get into data Microsoft SQL Studio, the following are a few intriguing code snippets: Views created were exported to Microsoft PowerBI were DAX measures were written and visuals created.
 ~~~ SQL
 SELECT
 		Employee_Name